crazywhalecc/crazywhalecc/README.md

 ### Recent projects

 - [static-php-cli](https://github.com/crazywhalecc/static-php-cli): Build standalone PHP binary.
-Added windows support recently.
 - [zhamao-framework](https://github.com/zhamao-robot/zhamao-framework): A Chatbot and web framework.
+- [StaticPHP related projects](https://github.com/static-php): Projects related to static-php-cli.
-- Zhamao-Tiku-App-Android(private source): Used for practice questions before university course exams.
+- Zhamao-Tiku-App-Android: Used for practice questions before university course exams.
-- Project Management(private source)
+- PTM: Penetration Tester and Vulnerability Management project.

 ### What?

-My name **crazywhalecc** is originally from my self-hosted Minecraft server ID, my Chinese name sounds more like "鲸鱼", English is "Whale".
-So my ID is crazywhale, my English name is Jerry (sounds like my first name). cc is ChallengeCollapsar, or just meaningless.
+My ID **crazywhalecc** and **crazysnowcc** are originally from my past self-hosted Minecraft server.
+If you'd like to work with me more deeply, or just hang out with me, please contact me via Email or [Discord](https://discord.com/users/872672955199528971) !

 <!--
 **crazywhalecc/crazywhalecc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+-

 Here are some ideas to get you started: